theodorebugnet/Expanded-XCLAIM/docs/XclaimCommit.md

 transaction and can refuse to do so until the vault signs the recovery; similarly, the hashlock is not validated.

-*Called by:** the user
+**Called by:** the user

 #### Arguments:
-* btcLockingTx: the full serialisation of the BTC transaction.
+* btcLockingTx: The full serialisation of the BTC transaction.
-* witnessScript: the script which matches the P2WSH output's hash in btcLockingTx
+* witnessScript: The script which matches the P2WSH output's hash in btcLockingTx
-* outputIndex: the exact output locking the backing coins for Issue
+* outputIndex: The exact output locking the backing coins for Issue
-* blockHeight: the transaction's block height
+* blockHeight: The transaction's block height
-* txIndex: the index of the transaction within its block (0-indexed)
+* txIndex: The index of the transaction within its block (0-indexed)
-* blockHeader: the header of the transaction's block
+* blockHeader: The header of the transaction's block
-* merkleProof: the merkle proof of the transaction's inclusion it its block (intermediate hashes in the tree)
+* merkleProof: The merkle proof of the transaction's inclusion it its block (intermediate hashes in the tree)

 ### `validateRedeem(uint256 redeemId, bytes btcLockingTx, uint64 outputIndex, uint32 blockHeight, uint256 txIndex, bytes blockHeader, bytes merkleProof)` (public)